Peter Sagal: Journalist

 A runner of marathons, Sagal writes the Road Scholar column for Runner's World magazine.

 He has also written for The New York Times Magazine, the Chicago Tribune, the Houston Chronicle, and Time magazine.

 Sagal and the Wait Wait...
 Don't Tell Me! team contributed a feature called Sandwich Monday to The Salt, NPR's food blog.
 For five years, each Monday the Wait Wait team ate a new and different kind of sandwich for lunch.
 Then one of the team members would write a tongue-in-cheek blog post describing the food.
 Sandwiches included Fritos-topped Papa John's pizza, latke double-down, Passover Sandwich, and Burger King's YUMBO.

 Author

 In the early 1990s while he was living in Minneapolis, Sagal was hired to ghostwrite an autobiography of the 1970s pornography director Gail Palmer.
 Sagal discovered that Palmer did not direct the pornography movies attributed to her, and that she was a front for her pornographer boyfriend.
-Peter wrote the book anyway.
+Sagal wrote the book anyway.
 However, Palmer did not approve of the manuscript, and it has not been published.

 In October 2007 HarperCollins published Sagal's The Book of Vice: Very Naughty Things (and How to Do Them).
 In the book Sagal revisits the Gail Palmer incident and indicates that his exposure to the porn industry led to his writing Book of Vice.
 Publishers Weekly called Book of Vice, "a hilarious, harmlessly prurient look at the banality of regular people’s strange and wicked pleasures".